The Preacher's Wife (soundtrack): Background

 In 1992, Whitney Houston's film career was launched by the release of The Bodyguard.
 The film and her accompanying soundtrack from it were both hugely successful, with the soundtrack selling over 45 million copies worldwide, becoming the best-selling soundtrack album of all time, the best-selling album by a female artist and the third best-selling album of all time.

-Houston then followed that up with the film, Waiting to Exhale, which Houston contributed to three songs from its multi-artist soundtrack, which was also hugely successful, selling over 12 million copies worldwide.
+Houston then followed that up with the film, Waiting to Exhale, which Houston contributed three songs from its multi-artist soundtrack, was also hugely successful, selling over 12 million copies worldwide.

 Following the release of Waiting to Exhale, actor Denzel Washington offered Houston a role in the upcoming comedy, The Preacher's Wife where she was to play the role of Julia Biggs, wife of Rev. Henry Biggs, played by Courtney B. Vance and the leader of a church choir.
 Houston eventually accepted the role for $10 million, which made her the highest-paid black female actress at the time.

 Because the film was focused on family and religion, Houston offered to record and produce the entire soundtrack as she had long desired to record a gospel album.
 Houston had been brought up in gospel music under the tutelage of mother Cissy Houston at Newark's New Hope Baptist Church as a child.
 She sang her first church solo at the age of twelve at the same church.
 While seeking a record deal in the early 1980s, a teenage Houston recorded three gospel demos to grab the attention of record labels before she signed to Arista Records in 1983.

 After finding mainstream stardom with pop and R&B material, Houston added gospel songs during her concert tours.
 Houston collaborated with members of the Winans family, including BeBe & CeCe Winans, recording two songs on their album, Heaven, in 1988.
 For the soundtrack to The Bodyguard, Houston recorded and produced a pop-rendered rendition of the traditional gospel hymn, "Jesus Loves Me", which she received critical praise.